Arvo Pärt: Vocal Music

 Arvo Pärt (*1935): Vocal Music

 I could not resist when I saw the announcement for Arvo Pärt’s latest music on CD.
-So, here it is, along with some CDs from my collection, with earlier versions of some of the pieces:
+So, here it is:

 Arvo Pärt: Adam’s Lament